 For the last couple of days I have been rearranging the 2000 volumes in my library.
 Going through the shelves, taking one and putting it with its companions as to subject or concern is a kind homecoming among old and beloved friends.
 Some are much older than my 67 years.
 Another arrived this afternoon in the mail.
-Upon entering my new digs, people often question, “Have you read all these books?
-Which is your favorite?
-It’s embarrassing to be questioned as to my favorite as it would be to be asked that question at a family reunion.
-“No, I say, explaining this collection are the guidebooks of my exploration of what it means to be human.
+Upon entering my new digs, people often question, “Have you read all these books?”
+“No, I say, explaining the collection are the guidebooks for my exploration of what it means to be human.
 There are few mathematics or accounting books, but many history, psychology, literature and religious studies.
 These members of my intellectual tribe travel on together.
 We set out on the journey almost 4 decades ago in Albertville, Alabama.
 There were many fewer then.
 Now we have moved into a office building, resting after five moves these past 36 years.
 I open one, reading my notes written in pencil (I have never been confident enough to write in ink) that are the marginalia of my life.
 Notes made in the margins.
 Scribbles marking my place in a book and the thought in my head.

 I looked a for a particular title and after a time my eye spied it, my hand reached and my eye remembered the cover.
 It is a modest volume, 9 by 5 inches and only an half inch thick.
 It’s title, “A Letter To A Man In The fire” by the late Reynolds Price.
 It’s subtitle are the two questions a young medical student asked Reynolds (who survived cancer though paraplegic).
 Jim Fox asked, “Does God exist and Does He Care?”
 What a question?
 Mr. Price then wrote Jim a letter of 86 pages honestly speaking to those questions with the kind of honestly a cancer survivor owes a cancer patient.
 He spoke of faith, not the easy recitation of empty platitudes or even the unthinking repetition of ancient holy writ.
 No, he struggled to say that he did believe that God does exist and that somehow in the mix of chance and circumstance where the innocent are afflicted and the rain falls on the just and the unjust.
 He then says the things that has resonated in my soul ever since the day I first read this letter.
 Now, let me stop.
 I know its unfair.
 But please believe me that I have a good reason.
 We shall here again, please be patient with me.